xvdp/stylegan2-ada-pytorch/PROJECTING_FACES.md

 # Projecting Faces Mod (@xvdp) with [MEDIAPIPE](https://google.github.io/mediapipe/)
 <br>
+Projection of images from the wild onto stylegan2-ada, notebooks, modified files.

 ## Possible failure points

 ***This mod was NOT tested thoroughly, it likely contains loose ends** <br><br>
-***StyleGAN2 may fail if CUDA and CUDNN are not properly installed, legacy of the original repository runtime compiles .cu files**
+***Running on local GPU, StyleGAN2 may fail if CUDA and CUDNN are not properly installed, on runtime compile of .cpp .cu files**
 <br>
-## Requires:
+## Local installation Requires:
+`mediapipe` <br>
-`pip install mediapipe` <br>
+`ninja` <br>
+`torch >= 1.7` <br>

-In order to project faces competently, eyes and mouth need to be aligned with a similarity transform. <br>
+In order to project faces with StyleGAN, eyes and mouth need to be aligned with a similarity transform. <br>
 As mentioned on the [README](README.md), "image should be cropped and aligned similar to the [FFHQ dataset](https://github.com/NVlabs/ffhq-dataset)"<br><br>
 FFHQ alignment process is a simple, yet necessary, heuristic that involves, [DLIB](http://dlib.net) 68 landmarks pretrained front face detector, using eyes and mouth, scales, rotates and crops image to a default size of 1024x1024.This mod is done with the purpose of simplifying and serializing the process. <br><br>
 Projection core code was not modified in this mod, it can be read inside `x_projector.py project()` is an inverse fitting of the generator using VGG16 pretrained model features.